getYourFlag/telegram-webbot-client/readme.md

 Due to the nature of Telegram Bot API, this web client could not do the followings:

 * Initiating a chat with Telegram users or entering a group.
 You could only send messages to a user after they had started conversation with a bot.
 * Subscribing to a channel.
-Channel messages were only available if the bot was an admin (regardless of permission level).
+Channel messages are only available if the bot is the channel's admin.
 * Storing media in Telegram Cloud servers, bots only have a limited time of storage on the server (according to the official docs).

 ## Installation